This is a collection of some of my favourite stuff. Kind of like an awesome list.

 Auto EQ 🌟

-AutoEq is a project designed to help non-audiophiles equalize your headphones.
-It provides recommended settings tailored to your specific headphone model, which you can use in EQ software.
+AutoEq is a project designed to help non-audiophiles equalize their headphones.
+It provides recommended settings tailored to the specific headphone model, which you can use in EQ software.
 You will need to find your own EQ software, I use wavelet on Android (which has built-in support for the Auto EQ project), and Easy Effects on Linux.

 Exportify